Let's hear impressions from riders about their favorite gear that they used extensively last winter.

-This time, we looked at the skis, boots, and bindings used by Mikiya Tanno, who mainly works in the Zao, Gassan, and Yudonosan areas and also runs the pro shop "TRUNKBASE."
+This time, we'll hear about the skis, boots, and bindings used by Mikiya Tanno, who mainly operates in the Zao, Gassan & Yudono-san areas and also runs the pro shop "TRUNKBASE".

 Rider Profile

-After years of experience as a mogul skier, slopestyle skier, and halfpipe skier, he has now expanded his activities to the backcountry, where he also works as a photographer.
-He is an all-rounder who wants to ski anywhere there is snow.
-He is a freestyle skier who runs the ski pro shop "TRUNKBASE" and also works as a multi-professional skier.
+is a former mogul, slopestyle, and halfpipe competitor who has expanded his activities to the backcountry, including photography.
+He is an all-rounder who wants to ski wherever there is snow.
+He is a freestyle skier who runs the ski pro shop "TRUNKBASE" and is also active as a professional.

 INDEX